MetaSlider/FlexSlider/README.md

 ### Minify Javascript

 With every change to jquery.flexslider.js, is required to update the minified version by running `npm run build`

+### Optional: create a Docker image

+The Docker container comes with the right Node version.
+Inside the local repository, run in terminal: `./run.sh` You may need to make it executable first: `chmod +x run.sh`